MajdImar/Reading.md/class2.md

 2. comparison operators
 - Comparison operators (===, ! ==, ==, ! =, <, >, <=, =>)  .
 - Logical operators allow you to combine more than one set of comparison operators.
-- 1.If statement it evaluates a condition, if the condition evaluates to true, any statement in the subsequent code block will be executed.
+- 1. If statement it evaluates a condition, if the condition evaluates to true, any statement in the subsequent code block will be executed.
-2. IF Else Statements
+- 2. IF Else Statements .